Programming-Simplified-Community/Social-Coder/Readme.md

 ```

 ## Login
 There are no default credentials.
-Must utilize OAuth.
+Must utilize OAuth!
+Please note: when the application first starts up (with a clean DB), the first user to login gets designated as the `owner` who has the highest privileges.
+Idea being you deploy the application and are 99% most likely to be the same one who logs in to test/verify things are running.

 ## OAuth Setup